 Parent Educator Certification Training

-Jane Nelsen and Lynn Lott have completed a DVD training that includes 6 1/2 hours filmed at a live training and requires about 6 1/2 hours of homework to practice the skills in order to receive a certificate as a Certified Positive Discipline Parent Educator.
+Jane Nelsen and Lynn Lott have completed a Video Training that includes 6 1/2 hours filmed at a live training and requires about 6 1/2 hours of homework to practice the skills in order to receive a certificate as a Certified Positive Discipline Parent Educator.
 At the end of this training, you will be ready to lead parenting classes.
 13 Hours of CE Credit available.

 "Excellent program!
 I am so very happy I decided to complete this training.
 It has been an eye opening, rewarding, empowering journey and I can't wait to start leading parenting groups!" — Alissa, Certified Positive Discipline Parent Educator